 As for the colon issue.
-According to the Reference Guide for Using Essential Oils, you may apply DiGize or Peppermint, directly to the lower abdomen (diluted 50:50).
+You may apply Fennel or Peppermint, directly to the lower abdomen (diluted 50:50).
 Followed by a warm compress.
-Or you may ingest 2 drops with a cup of distilled water, 1-2 times a day.
-Until problem resolves.

 A great way to restore the body back to normal and regulate your system is to detoxify the liver.